sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

 OAuth Approval
 ==================

 OAuth is an authentication protocol that allows you to approve one application interacting with another on your behalf without giving away your password.
-Below is the screenshot for updating the Oauth Approval.
+Below is the screenshot for updating the OAuth Approval.

 .. figure:: ../_assets/tutorials/token/token5.PNG
    :alt: Token